sueazmin/CS214-1/README.txt

 	- Create output for sorted data.

 README.txt
-    - Description of submitted files
+    - Description of submitted files.

+Makefile
+	- Shell command to compile the sorter.

+testdir.tar
+	- Directories of csv files for testing the sorter.